aakash-bathini/SWE-Course-Project-Team8/README.md

 url = "https://genai.rcac.purdue.edu/api/chat/completions"
 ```

-**2. During development:**
+**3. During development:**
 Used LLMs for code generation, refactoring, bug fixes, documentation, test cases, and code review.
 Git history shows LLM-assisted work on metric calculations, error handling, API endpoints, and tests.

 Note: Using API-based LLM (Gemini/Purdue GenAI) rather than AWS SageMaker, which is partial credit per the rubric.
-The integration is production-ready and runs automatically during model rating.
+The integration is production-ready and runs automatically during model ingestion and rating.

 ---